1.Champion Centre (Boxing Gym)

 All necessary equipment is provided by MJKO.
 To register please stop by the Centre or email us for a registration form.

-The below mini programs are run through our after schools and community Centre located at programs at:
+The below private programs are run through our after schools and Community Centre located at programs at:

 - Monday’s: Parkdale Public School